 What to use this Fall

 Mount a pair of blinkers to the bike (one front and one back).
-Switch on the blinkers when you get stuck in low light and high traffic.
+Switch on the blinkers when riding in low light and high traffic.
 A front light makes things safer if your route will be unlit for any portion.
 Overall, think ahead before your next ride and pack to ensure you can see in the dark while others can see you.

 No matter your bicycle riding skills, bike lights are essential to make sure you have a safe ride, day or night.
 Lights aren’t only needed when the sun goes down.
 In fact, lights are super helpful when riding in conditions where traffic may be present or limited visibility.
 That’s where proper lighting comes in.
 Plus, many states, like Minnesota, require you to have lights on your bike.
 The two types of bike lights on the market are lights that allow you to see and lights that allow others to see you.